 It was odd at the time that because I'm tall and big and quiet around people I don't know, so my girlfriend's tormentors all assumed I was plotting to do something to them.
 So they all took a step back when I was around.
 That probably did help to keep something unpleasant from happening.

 Around then I became an editor for someone who'd just sold a screenplay to Columbia.
 A male writer.
 They had a brief affair, which destroyed that working relationship.
 Our relationship survived, but the same problem eventually killed it.

 To me a relationship is a sanctuary, a place I can be with someone and talk about my day, my life, just be myself, share myself and be open and intimate with my sweetheart.
 It's not a circus, with me as the guy who follows the elephants shoveling up crap.

 Ah, well, it was something to be young and in lust.
 That woman had me on fire.

-A fifth edition of my writing workbook, A Story is a Promise and The Spirit of Storytelling, is available on Amazon as a Kindle and a trade paperback.
+A fifth edition of my writing workbook, A Story is a Promise and The Spirit of Storytelling, is available on Amazon and Smashwords.